ynput/OpenPype/README.md

 </details>

 <details>
-<summary>Use pyenv to install Python version for OpenPype build</summary>
+<summary>Use pyenv to install Python version for AYON build</summary>

 You will need **bzip2**, **readline**, **sqlite3** and other libraries.